MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/group-policy-screensaver-setting-not-work.md

 A Group Policy is configured to enable Screensaver:

-User Configuration\Administrative Templates\Control Panel\Personalization\
- Enable screen saver
+User Configuration\\Administrative Templates\\Control Panel\\Personalization\\Enable screen saver

-but there's no setting defining a ScreenSaverTimeout configured in:
+But there's no setting defining a ScreenSaverTimeout configured in Screen saver timeout.

-Screen saver timeout

 The Screensaver won't start in such a configuration by default.